Beacon-Heart/Heart_Beacon/README.md

 .
 Heart Beacon Cycle Time – Space Meter: One method fits many not one size fits all

+The Heart Beacon Cycle Time - Space Meter and it's use cases are intended to bridge humanity from our present condition to a higher consciousness described by Extra Terrestrial Groups and organizations like the Law of Time dot org with their Noosphere concept

+"One people, one Earth, one Time": "The times we are living in require higher thinking.
+There has never in the history of the Earth been a time like this.
+We are now participating in what is called the biosphere-noosphere transition: When life on Earth (the biosphere) evolves into an awakened planetary mind (noosphere)".

+"Only by lifting our minds to planetary consciousness and beyond can we realize solutions to the multiple challenges facing our planet today.
+With a new consciousness we can effectively educate and mobilize humanity to an unprecedented level of creative problem solving, and realize a positive future."
+Source: http://lawoftime.org

 REFERENCES

-GITHUB Documents: LINK https://github.com/Beacon-Heart MEDIUM ARTICLE: "The blockchain needs a killer use case" (climate change / population increase)
+GITHUB Documents: LINK https://github.com/Beacon-Heart

+MEDIUM ARTICLE: "The blockchain needs a killer use case" (climate change / population increase)
 LINK: https://medium.com/coinmonks/blockchain-needs-a-killer-use-case-2f4def841883